 - as a result of your relationship with our clients; and/or

-- to any information collected from third parties.
+- to any information collected from or shared with third parties.

 “Personal information may include any data that can identify you.This may be sourced directly from you, your employer, regulatory authorities, recruitment agencies, credit ratings agencies, information or service providers, public records and other third parties mentioned in this policy.”

 ‘Personal information’ is any information that can be used to identify you or that we can link to you.
 Where you use our services, we will collect personal information directly from you.